enmasseio/babble/README.md

 - `babble.ask(message: String [, callback: Function]) : Block`
   Send a question and listen for a reply.

   This is equivalent of doing `tell(message).listen([callback])`.
 - `babble.babbler(id: String) : Babbler`
   Factory function to create a new Babbler.

+- `babble.babblify(actor: Object, params: Object) : Object`
+  Babblify an actor.
+The babblified actor will be extended with functions `ask`, `tell`, and `listen`.

+  Babble expects that messages sent via `actor.send(to, message)` will be delivered by the recipient on a function `actor.onMessage(from, message)`.
+  Babble replaces the original `onMessage` with a new one, which is used to listen for all incoming messages.
+Messages ignored by babble are propagated to the original `onMessage` function.

+  The function accepts the following parameters:

+  - `actor: Object`
+    The actor to be babblified.
+Must be an Object containing functions `send(to, message)` and `onMessage(from, message)`.
+  - `[params: Object]`
+    Optional parameters.
+Can contain properties:

+      - `id: string`
+        The id for the babbler
+      - `send: string`
+        The name of an alternative send function available on the actor.
+      - `onMessage: string`
+        The name of an alternative onMessage function available on the actor.

+  The function returns the babblified actor.
+A babblified actor can be restored in its original state using `unbabblify(actor)`.

 - `babble.decide([decision: Function, ] choices: Object<String, Block>) : Block`
   Create a flow starting with a `Decision` block.
   When a `decision` function is provided, the function is invoked as